War in Darfur: 2010 to 2012

-In December 2010, representatives of the Liberation and Justice Movement, an umbrella organisation of ten rebel groups formed in February 2010, started a fresh round of talks with the Sudanese Government in Doha.
+In December 2010, representatives of the Liberation and Justice Movement (LJM), an umbrella organisation of ten rebel groups formed in February 2010, started a fresh round of talks with the Sudanese government in Doha.
 A new rebel group, the Sudanese Alliance Resistance Forces in Darfur was formed and JEM planned further talks.
 Talks ended on 19 December with agreement only on basic principles; these included a regional authority and a referendum on autonomy.
 The possibility of a Darfuri Vice-President was discussed.

-In January 2011, the leader of the Liberation and Justice Movement, Dr. Tijani Sese, stated that the movement had accepted the core proposals of the Darfur peace document as proposed by the mediators in Doha.
+In January 2011, the leader of the LJM, Dr. Tijani Sese, stated that the movement had accepted the core proposals of the Darfur peace document as proposed by the mediators in Doha.
 The proposals included a $300,000,000 compensation package for victims of atrocities in Darfur and special courts to conduct trials of persons accused of human rights violations.
 Proposals for a new Darfur Regional Authority were included.
 This authority would have an executive council of 18 ministers and would remain in place for five years.
 The current three Darfur states and state governments would continue to exist during this period.
-In February, the Sudanese Government rejected the idea of a single region headed by a vice-president from the region.
+In February, the Sudanese government rejected the idea of a single region headed by a vice-president from the region.

 On 29 January, the LJM and JEM leaders issued a joint statement affirming their commitment to the Doha negotiations and intention to attend the Doha forum on 5 February.
 The Sudanese government postponed decision to attend the forum due to beliefs that an internal peace process without the involvement of rebel groups might be possible.
-Later in February, the Sudanese Government agreed to return to Doha with a view to complete a new peace agreement by the end of that month.
-On 25 February, both LJM and JEM announced that they had rejected the peace document proposed by the mediators in Doha.
+Later in February, the Sudanese government agreed to return to Doha with a view to complete a new peace agreement by the end of that month.
+On 25 February, both the LJM and the JEM announced that they had rejected the peace document proposed by the mediators in Doha.
 The main sticking points were the issues of a Darfuri vice-president and compensation for victims.
 The Sudanese government did not comment on the peace document.